 When can I bring my vessel for disposal?

 DNR will accept and review applications on an ongoing basis but will conduct disposals quarterly.
 DNR will be working with various contractors and boatyards throughout the state.
 Public response will help determine dates and locations for disposals.
 Check this web page for details or contact the VITP program at: email@example.com or 360-902-BOAT (2628).
-When can I bring my vessel in for disposal?

 This is a pilot program, and because we don’t know the level of interest, we will evaluate applications quarterly on a first-come, first-served basis.
 If we have a high demand or if funding becomes an issue, DNR will rate each vessel based on the application criteria (i.e., vessel age, condition and location).